fsprojects/FAKE/help/markdown/fake-gettingstarted.md

 - now open the script in VS Code with ionide-fsharp extension or Visual Studio.

-> Note: If you change your dependencies you need to delete `.fake/myscript.fsx/paket.lock` (or the `.fake` folder) and run the script again for intellisense to update.
+> Note: If you change your dependencies you need to delete `myscript.fsx.lock` and run the script again for intellisense to update.

 > Note: Intellisense is shown for the full framework while the script is run as `netcoreapp20` therefore intellisense might show APIs which are not actually usable.